tjni/setuptools-git-versioning/docs/options/count_commits.rst

 .. note::

-    This option used only if :ref:`version-file-option` option is set.
+    This option used only with :ref:`version-file-option`

 Type
 ^^^^^